 With migrant leaders and activists, inform and educate political candidates on issues of the day for migrant communities in Ireland, creating a political manifesto and supporting analysis on modern migration in Ireland.

-You can call to the Drop-In Centre (37 Dame Street, Dublin 2) in person any time during opening hours: Monday, Tuesday and Thursday, 10am – 1pm and 2pm – 4pm.
-The Drop-In Centre is closed on Wednesdays and Fridays.
+You can call to the Drop-In Centre (28 North Great George's Street, Dublin 1) in person any time during opening hours: Monday, Tuesday and Wednesday, 10am – 1pm and 2pm – 4pm.
+The Drop-In Centre is closed on Thursdays and Fridays.

 National Telephone Service Our telephone information service is available from 10.00am - 4.00pm, Monday - Friday: